 As with any dinner roll, the saltiness and buttery-ness are a major factor.
 I want them to taste buttered even before they’re buttered if that makes sense.
 It’s all in the dedication to my favorite salted butters, and I insist on letting them shine.

-Shaping the bay leaf butter bread
+Shaping the bay leaf butter rolls

 The shaping of this bay leaf butter bread is super simple.
 I always recommend getting a scale to help portion your dough (you’ll also need one for the baking of the bread… so just, get a scale).